 X 2-Meets The school is not subject to special education investigations by MDE and is not in corrective action or is adhering to their plan to resolve concerns.
 1-Partially Meets The school has been the subject of MDE investigations with findings.
 Progress has been observed to resolve findings.
 0-Does Not Meet The school has been the subject of MDE investigations with findings.
 Findings have not been resolved.

 Data / Source: MDE Notice, Authorizer-School Discussion.

 Analysis: The authorizer is not aware of any investigations against the school.
+The school is not in corrective action.

-Date of last special education program audit: 2014-15 Date of last special education financial audit: 2014 Current audit stage: Self Review & Fiscal Review in 2019-2020.
-Program Review 2021-2022.
+Date of last special education program audit: FY18

+Date of last special education financial audit: FY18